IanWambai/Chowder/README.md

         //You can create a single global variable for Chowder like this Chowder chowder = new Chowder(YourActivity.this, PAYBILL_NUMBER, PASSKEY, this);

+        //You can also add your callback URL using this constructor Chowder chowder = new Chowder(YourActivity.this, PAYBILL_NUMBER, callbackUrl ,PASSKEY, this);

         //You can then use processPayment() to process individual payments chowder.processPayment(amount, phoneNumber, productId);